Strobe vs Continuous Lighting for Newborn Photography

 A strobe light is actually a flash.
 You have a trigger on your camera and a receiver on the light and this just is a way for the camera and the light to talk to each other.
 When you press your shutter, it’s going to cause the flash to fire and this is going to freeze the motion so you’re able to take the picture.

 You may be a little confused about whether to get a continuous or a strobe light.
 Both are fantastic light systems, and to be completely honest, I use them both!
 I love the versatility of having studio lights.
 I use them primarily in my newborn sessions – the beauty of it is that I can really shoot at any time of day that i want to.
 I live in Canada, where it is dark in the winters!
-This means I was only able to shoot at ISO 1200 between 10:00 and 1:00 o’clock in the afternoon in December, and that really sucked.
+This means I used to only be able to shoot at ISO 1200 between 10:00 and 1:00 o’clock in the afternoon in December, and that really sucked.
 It really limited me in the number of clients that I could book and what I could do and when I could have my sessions.

 When I delved into the world of studio lighting, it opened up a whole different availability for me.
 I was able to shoot in the evenings (when may be the only time clients were available) and it just gave me so much more of my life back because I had that versatility.